JerelynCo/Marimar/README.md

 - Port: 3306

 - - -
-## 	"Don't worry about what anybody else is going to do.
+>"Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it."
-### - Alan Kay
+-Alan Kay